kolemor/CPSC449-Project_4/README.md

 ## Create the databases or restore them to their default data

 `sh ./bin/db_creation.sh`

+- after database creation, you may or may not need to restart your computer to get the servers to run properly.
+They like to be finicky sometimes.

 ### If you want to individually create each database, you can instead run these commands from the main directory